EchoWebLV/Zeek/README.md

-# 🔐 ZEKE - Privacy Bot & Shielded Blog Service
+# 🔐 ZEKE - Privacy Bot & Shielded Paid Posts

 A privacy-focused platform with two components:
 1. **Twitter Bot**: AI-powered privacy advocacy posts using Gemini 3.0
-2. **Shielded Blog Service**: Pay with shielded ZEC to generate long-form privacy articles
+2. **Shielded Paid Posts**: Pay with shielded ZEC to trigger on-demand analysis posts

 Built for the [Zypherpunk Hackathon](https://zypherpunk.com) - "Build the Machinery of Freedom"